japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Since: `3.0.0`

+Use [SQLConf.dynamicPartitionPruningUseStats](SQLConf.md#dynamicPartitionPruningUseStats) method to access the current value.

 ## <span id="spark.sql.optimizer.dynamicPartitionPruning.fallbackFilterRatio"> spark.sql.optimizer.dynamicPartitionPruning.fallbackFilterRatio

 **(internal)** When statistics are not available or configured not to be used, this config will be used as the fallback filter ratio for computing the data size of the partitioned table after dynamic partition pruning, in order to evaluate if it is worth adding an extra subquery as the pruning filter if broadcast reuse is not applicable.